oaktreenum/plot_funnel/README.md

 # Funnel and Pnear Plotter for Helical Bundle Predictions and FastRelax

 ## Description
-This script generates funnel plots and calculates Pnear values from `helical_bundle_predict` and `fastrelax` near-native log files.
+This script generates funnel plots and calculates Pnear values from `helical_bundle_predict` and near-native `fastrelax` protocols' log files.
 It is designed to visualize the energy landscape and assess near-native structure quality.

 ## Usage
 ```bash